Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 If you want relax on the beach, head to Lido de Bellagio which is located rightnext to the Melzi Gardens.
 The old fishing village of Pescallo is also a great place to relax!

-Bellagio’s main church is the Basilica of St. Giacomo.
-Built in the 11th century, it is one of the most historic buildings in the town.
+Bellagio’s main church is the 11th century Basilica of St. Giacomo, one of the most historic buildings in the town.
 Perched at the top of the hill, you can see the basilica’s bell tower throughout the town so you will have no trouble finding it.

-If you walk along Via Giuseppe Garibaldi in the old town center, you will get to Punta Spartivento.
-There are tons of chic bars and fashionable restaurants, at varying levels of exclusivity.
-Most of them come with stunning lake views to enjoy while you party.
+If you walk along Via Giuseppe Garibaldi in the old town center, you will get to Punta Spartivento, quiet fisherman’s village.
+There are tons of chic bars and fashionable restaurants, offering stunning lake views to enjoy while you party.
 In the evenings, Bellagio becomes one of the best places around Lake Como for nightlife.

 As popular and luxurious as Bellagio is, it comes as no surprise that it is pretty expensive too.
 There are plenty of lovely hotels to choose from here, but they mostly fall into higher price brackets.
 Bellagio is best for luxury vacations, not so great for budget travelers.